Statistical processing

 - R&D expenditures in total

-- R&D personel in full time equivalents
+- R&D personnel in full time equivalents

-The variables are numerical and errors in the reported data may have considerable effects in the totals.
+-The variables are numerical and errors in the reported data may have considerable effects in the totals.
 Hence, they are given special attention in the data validation process.

 The remaining variables are also validated and in those cases good estimates for the corrections are pro-rata calculations in case of relative distributions or reportings from the preceding year.